-Bazefield is not only about the comprehensive Bazefield Renewable Operation Management system, but also selecting a partner that ensure lifetime value of the system, by software maintenance and full range of services to install, modify and operate your solution.
-We have the capacity and experience to offer a of-the shelf operation management system, including project management, analysis, design, development, configuration and interfacing, installation, test, documentation, operational services and support.
+With software maintenance support and a full range of services to install, modify and operate your solution, EnOS Bazefield is an off-the shelf operation management system, including project management, analysis, design, development, configuration and interfacing, installation, test, documentation, operational services and support.

-As one option we offer Bazefield as a subscriber based cloud service.
+As one option, we offer EnOS Bazefield as a subscriber-based cloud service.
 The hosting services can be customized depending on customer’s service level requirements and requirements to security, availability, and compliance to standards, location, or others.
 We run our cloud service from clouds like Microsoft Azure, Amazon AWS or other tier 2 to tier 4 hosting partners in multi tenancy or single client server instances.

-Bazefield provides our clients with a strong support service from our 24/7 support center.
-The support center have dedicated resources, proven processes, extensive skills, and long experience in support of business systems with high availability requirements.
+Bazefield provides our clients with a strong support service through our 24 hour support center.
+The support center has dedicated resources, proven processes, extensive skills, and long experience in support of business systems with high availability requirements.

-Client installations and interface communications, can be remote monitored at the center to secure the best response times and quality in troubleshooting.
+Client installations and interface communications, can be remotely monitored at the center to secure the best response times and quality in troubleshooting.

 Bazefield has the capacity and experience to deliver a turn-key operation management system.
-This include project management, analysis, design, development, configuration, installation, test, documentation, operational services and support in compliance with our ISO 9001:2015 certified Bazefield Quality Management System
+This includes project management, analysis, design, development, configuration, installation, test, documentation, operational services and support in compliance with our ISO 9001:2015 certified EnOS Bazefield Quality Management System

-All our delivery specialist and senior consultants have been involved in projects for more than 1 GW of installed capacity, and delivered Bazefield System for several hundred farms in recent years; our ability to implement large deliveries at time, cost and quality is well documented through a proven track record of successfully projects for our clients.
+All our delivery specialists and senior consultants have been involved in projects for more than 1 GW of installed capacity, and delivered EnOS Bazefield System for several hundred sites in recent years; our ability to implement large deliveries at time, cost and quality is well documented through a proven track record of successfully projects for our clients.

-Bazefield wind farm management software can be installed in-house in client’s infrastructure or preferred hosing partner.
+EnOS Bazefield renewables management software can be installed in-house in client’s infrastructure or preferred hosing partner.
 The strong flexibility in deployment architecture support all kind of server deployment and scaling.
 This include support for virtualization platforms like Hyper-V, VMware and others, redundancy and scaling of all system processes to secure high performance and high availability solutions.

-Bazefield have a long term proven record on software development and release management.
-We offer a value adding software maintenance program for Bazefield including error correction, regular releases of new principal and intermediate versions of Bazefield.
+Bazefield has a long-time proven record on software development and release management.
+We offer a value adding software maintenance program for EnOS Bazefield including error correction, regular releases of new principal and intermediate versions of EnOS Bazefield.
 We offer our clients the possibility to influence and prioritize on the product roadmap by participate at annual user forum, BazeCamp, or in other ways suggest product improvements.

 Effective starting: May 25, 2018